-Nominees for terms ending in 2008
+Nominees for terms ending in 2011

-Name, Age, and Board Data Position, Principal Occupation, Business Experience and Directorships Lawrence C. Best Age 55 First elected Director in 2003 • 1992 to present Executive Vice President and Chief Financial Officer for Boston Scientific, a worldwide device manufacturer First elected Director in 2005 • Previously partner in the accounting firm of Ernst & Young, specializing in serving multinational companies in the high technology and life sciences fields • 1979 to 1981 two year fellowship at the Securities and Exchange Commission and one-year term as White House-appointed Presidential Exchange Executive • Currently serves as a member of the Board of Directors of Biogen Idec, Inc. and on the President's Council of Massachusetts General Hospital in Boston.
-Richard J. Meelia Age 56 Nominated for Director in 2005 • 1995 to present, President of Tyco Healthcare, a multi billion dollar healthcare business Nominated for Director in 2005 1991 to 1995 Group President of Kendall Healthcare Products Company, a \$450 million healthcare business • 1987 to 1990 President of Infusaid, Inc., a division of Pfizer 1973 to 1987 Vice President of Sales and Marketing at American Hospital Supply Corporation/Kendall McGaw Currently Chairman of the Board of Directors at EmployAbility, Inc., and member of the Boards of Directors at Aspect Medical Systems, Inc., Chernobyl Children Project, Inc., Saint Anselm College and Caritas Norwood Hospital.
+Name, Age, and Board Data Position, Principal Occupation, Business Experience and Directorships Lawrence C. Best Age 58 First elected Director in 2003 Current Chairman of OXO Capital LLC.
+Between 1992 and 2007, Mr. Best served as Executive Vice President and CFO for Boston Scientific, a worldwide medical device manufacturer Previously partner at Ernst &amp; Young, accounting firm specializing in serving multinational companies in the high technology and life sciences fields 1979 to 1981, two year fellowship at the Securities and Exchange Commission and one-year term as White House-appointed Presidential Exchange Executive Currently serves as a member of the Board of Directors of Biogen Idec, Inc. and on the President's Council of Massachusetts General Hospital in Boston Richard J. Meelia Age 59 First elected Director in 2005 Since July 2007 to present, CEO of Covidien 1995 to July 2007, President of Tyco Healthcare, a multi-billion dollar healthcare business 1991 to 1995, Group President of Kendall Healthcare Products Company, a \$450 million healthcare business 1987 to 1990, President of Infusaid, Inc., a division of Pfizer 1973 to 1987, in several different roles including Vice President of Sales and Marketing at American Hospital Supply Corporation/Kendall McGaw Currently Chairman of the Board EmployAbility, Inc., and member of the Boards of Directors at Chernobyl Children Project, Inc. Ronald L. Merriman Age 63 First elected Director in 2005 2003 to present, managing partner of Merriman Partners, a business consulting firm 2000 to 2003, Managing Director and Member of the Office of the Chair at O'Melveny &amp; Myers LLP